|

 [!]original-prefix=target-prefix

-If the number is beginning with original-prefix,
+If the number begins with original-prefix ,

-it is rewritten to target-prefix.
+it is rewritten to target-prefix .

-If the `!' flag precedes the original-prefix, the sense is inverted
+If the `! ' flag precedes the original-prefix , the sense is inverted

 and the target-prefix is prepended to the dialed number.
 Special wildcard

-characters ('.' and '%') are available.
+characters ('.' and '%' ) are available.

 - Example: